MustechIT/MustechIT/README.md

 - 👋 Hi, I’m @MustechIT
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and other computer stuff.
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on frontend and backend development and programming
+- 💞️ I’m looking to collaborate on frontend and backend development and programming and other computer stuff includes: MS Word, Excel, Power Point, Photoshop, Illustrator, UI/UX design, formatting and editing service, Research work, Graphic designs, Content Writing and lots more.
 - 📫 How to reach me +2347059025507 | www.fiverr.com/great_partner
 - 😄 Pronouns: Professional with trust
 - ⚡ Fun fact: To become professional programmer needs understanding on how its works.